The $L^p$ regularity problem for parabolic operators with transversally independent coefficients: Completing the estimate of

 \begin{proof} As noted earlier $\|S(v)\|_{L^{p'}}\lesssim 1$ and hence by Lemma \ref{lemma:IminusPBoundedByS(v)} it remains to bound $\Vert\mathcal{A}(\lambda \vec{h})\Vert_{L^{p'}}$.
 Note that the term \(\Vert\mathcal{A}(\lambda \vec{h})\Vert_{L^{p'}}^{p'}\) can be rewritten as

-\\Here in the second inequality we have used the fact that $\ell^1(\N)\subset\ell^2(\N)$ with appropriate norm estimate.
-By \(T_1(\vec h)\) we denoted the object defined as in Def 4.2.7 in \cite{U}.
-According to Lemma 4.2.12, the \(L^{p'}\) norm of \(T_1(\vec h)\) is bounded for all \(p'>1\), and hence we obtain
+Here in the second inequality we have used the fact that $\ell^1(\N)\subset\ell^2(\N)$ with appropriate norm estimate.
+The operator $T_1(\vec h)$, defined as in Definition~4.2.7 of \cite{U}, can for our purposes be described concretely as

+i.e., a discrete Littlewood--Paley square-function-type sum over dyadic scales of the $L^2$-averages of $\vec h$ on Whitney cubes at the corresponding height above $(x,t)$.

+We now make use of a tent space bound, namely that $\|T_1(\vec h)\|_{L^{p'}}\lesssim 1$ for all $p'>1$, for the $\vec h$ arising as the test field from Lemma~\ref{l1bb}.
+(See the remarks following the statement of Lemma~\ref{l1bb} earlier.)
+This bound is a real variable estimate proven by duality exactly as in Lemma 2.13 of \cite{KP2} (and in a more general form in \cite{MPT}), and is carried out explicitly for the parabolic setting in Lemma~4.2.12 of \cite{U}.
+That is, we obtain:

 \end{proof}

 Next we prove Lemma \ref{l8.5}.
 Calculating as in \cite{Din23}, we multiply the equation $\LL^* v=\divg(\vec{h})$ by $\eta$ and integrate it over the region $\mathbb R^{n+1}\times [s,t]$, extending the function $v\eta$ by zero outside the support of $\eta$.
 Because $\eta$ is a function of the spatial variables only, we have